Toma-CJ/yolo-pose-annotation/README.md

 - Downloading and preparing the dataset
 - Running automatic and semi-automatic annotation
 - Fine-tuning YOLO pose models
-- Running inference and visualizing results
+- Running inference and visualising results

 ## Contributing